VoimaTechLab/voimaweb/README.md

 npm run build
 ```

-Output is written to `frontend/dist/`.
+This builds the full production website and writes optimized output to `frontend/dist/`.

 Preview the production build with:

 ```bash
 npm run preview